haydencae-pixel/City-Skyline/README.md

 ## Live Demo

-You can view the live demo of the project here: [Cafe Menu Demo](https://haydencae-pixel.github.io/City-Skyline/)
+You can view the live demo of the project here: [City Skyline Demo](https://haydencae-pixel.github.io/City-Skyline/)